DXC Technology (NYSE:DXC) Issues Q1 2022 Earnings Guidance

-DXC Technology (NYSE:DXC) updated its first quarter 2022 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of $0.720-0.760 for the period, compared to the Thomson Reuters consensus estimate of $0.750.
+DXC Technology (NYSE:DXC) updated its first quarter 2022 earnings guidance on Tuesday morning.
+The company provided earnings per share guidance of $0.720-0.760 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.750.
 The company issued revenue guidance of $4.08 billion-4.13 billion, compared to the consensus revenue estimate of $4.10 billion.DXC Technology also updated its FY 2022 guidance to $3.450-3.650 EPS.

-DXC Technology (NYSE:DXC) last released its earnings results on Tuesday, May 25th.
-The company reported $0.74 earnings per share for the quarter, topping analysts’ consensus estimates of $0.70 by $0.04.
+DXC Technology (NYSE:DXC) last issued its quarterly earnings results on Tuesday, May 25th.
+The company reported $0.74 EPS for the quarter, topping the Zacks’ consensus estimate of $0.70 by $0.04.
+The company had revenue of $4.39 billion for the quarter, compared to analysts’ expectations of $4.29 billion.
 DXC Technology had a positive return on equity of 11.89% and a negative net margin of 0.84%.
-On average, research analysts anticipate that DXC Technology will post 3.54 earnings per share for the current fiscal year.
+As a group, equities analysts predict that DXC Technology will post 3.54 EPS for the current fiscal year.

-In other news, Director Raul J. Fernandez acquired 2,517 shares of the stock in a transaction that occurred on Wednesday, June 2nd.
-The stock was acquired at an average price of $39.73 per share, for a total transaction of $100,000.41.
-The purchase was disclosed in a filing with the SEC, which can be accessed through this link.
-1.01% of the stock is owned by insiders.
+In related news, Director Raul J. Fernandez acquired 1,820 shares of the firm’s stock in a transaction that occurred on Friday, June 11th.
+The stock was acquired at an average cost of $41.20 per share, for a total transaction of $74,984.00.
+The acquisition was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Insiders own 1.01% of the company’s stock.

 DXC Technology Company, together with its subsidiaries, provides information technology services and solutions primarily in North America, Europe, Asia, and Australia.
 It operates in two segments, Global Business Services (GBS) and Global Infrastructure Services (GIS).
 The GBS segment offers a portfolio of analytics services and extensive partner ecosystem that help its customers to gain rapid insights, automate operations, and accelerate their digital transformation journeys; and software engineering and solutions that enable businesses to run and manage their mission-critical functions, transform their operations, and develop new ways of doing business.